 IoT Programming with Python Training Course

-The Internet of Things (IoT) is a network infrastructure that connects physical objects and software applications wirelessly, enabling them to communicate and exchange data through network communications, cloud computing, and data capture.
-Python, a high-level programming language, is recommended for IoT development due to its clear syntax and extensive community support.
+The Internet of Things (IoT) is a network infrastructure that connects physical devices and software applications through wireless communication, enabling them to exchange data via network communications, cloud computing, and data capture.
+Python, a high-level programming language, is highly recommended for IoT development due to its clear syntax and extensive community support.

-This instructor-led, live training will equip participants with the skills to program IoT solutions using Python.
+In this instructor-led, live training, participants will learn how to program IoT solutions using Python.

 By the end of this training, participants will be able to:

-- Learn the basics of using Raspberry Pi for government applications
+- Familiarize themselves with the basics of using Raspberry Pi

-- Install and configure Python on Raspberry Pi
+- Install and configure Python on a Raspberry Pi device

-- Discover the benefits of using Python in programming IoT systems for government
+- Understand the advantages of using Python in programming IoT systems for government applications

-- Build, test, deploy, and troubleshoot an IoT system using Python and Raspberry Pi
+- Develop, test, deploy, and troubleshoot an IoT system using Python and Raspberry Pi

 Audience